 Bernice L. McFadden

-BERNICE L. McFADDEN is the author of nine critically acclaimed novels including Sugar, Loving Donovan, Nowhere Is a Place, The Warmest December, Gathering of Waters (a New York Times Editors’ Choice and one of the 100 Notable Books of 2012), and Glorious, which was featured in O, The Oprah Magazine and was a finalist for the NAACP Image Award.
-She is a three-time Hurston/Wright Legacy Award finalist, as well as the recipient of three awards from the BCALA.
-McFadden lives in Brooklyn, New York.
-The Book of Harlan is her latest novel.
+BERNICE L. McFADDEN is the author of nine critically acclaimed novels including Sugar, Loving Donovan, Nowhere Is a Place, The Warmest December, Gathering of Waters (a New York Times Editors’ Choice and one of the 100 Notable Books of 2012), Glorious, and The Book of Harlan (winner of a 2017 American Book Award and the NAACP Image Award for Outstanding Literary Work, Fiction).
+She is a four-time Hurston/Wright Legacy Award finalist, as well as the recipient of four awards from the BCALA.
+Praise Song for the Butterflies is her latest novel.

 During World War II, two African American musicians are captured by the Nazis in Paris and imprisoned at the Buchenwald concentration camp.

 A long-awaited reissue of this deeply thoughtful novel about hope, forgiveness, and the cost of loving Donovan, a complex man with a shattered history.

 A young woman must learn to love and trust again after experiencing the brutality of ritual servitude in West Africa.